What is the software development process and how can it be improved?

 Here are the questions you need to ask to identify bottlenecks and inefficiencies in your process:

-"For example, you might discover that the product owner becomes a bottleneck because they're not dedicating enough time to the project or that the review step takes up the majority of a task's journey to completion.
+"For example, you might discover that the product owner becomes a bottleneck because they're not dedicating enough time to the project or that the review step takes up most of a task's journey to completion.
 Once you know what's not working, you can start fixing it."

 Kamil Sabatowski, former COO at Sunscrapers